guessit-io/guessit/docs/user/properties.rst

 - **part**

-  Part number of the episode.
+  Part number of the video.

+- **partList**

+List of part numbers if several were found.

+- note: If several are found, ``part`` is the first item of this list.

 - **version**